-Because of a transition from legacy hardware, MCSO is in the process of indexing the files stored in the new storage array, Qumolo.
-Indexing of files in Qumulo is currently around 80% complete.
+Because of a transition from legacy hardware, MCSO is in the process of indexing the files stored in the new storage array, Qumulo.
+Indexing of files in Qumulo is currently around 97% complete.
+Indexing continues, but progress has been slow due to the size of the remaining files.